-- Playservices on the day unit of St Johns Ward at Our Ladys Children Hospital, Crumlin
+- A full-time Play Specialist on the day unit of St John's Oncology Ward in Our Lady's Children Hospital, Crumlin

-We collaborate with the Irish Cancer Society on a Parent Peer to Peer Support Network.
+We work with the Irish Cancer Society to deliver a Parent Peer to Peer Support Network.
 This service was launched in May 2018 and provides support by trained parent volunteers to parents and other adult family members/ carers affected by a child’s cancer diagnosis.
-Parent Peer to Peer Support aims to help parents come to terms with the child's diagnosis of cancer; to talk about their feelings and anxieties arising from the diagnosis and treatment and gives them emotional support and practical advice.
+The Service aims to help parents to come to terms with their child's cancer diagnosis, talk about their feelings and anxieties arising from the diagnosis and treatment and gives them emotional support and practical advice.

 We advocate for better supports and services for children with cancer and their families, increased investment in research, the development of child specific cancer drugs and better treatments and outcomes for all children with cancer.

-We are also members of Subgroups relating to the the National Cancer Strategy 2017-2026, these include National Cancer Survivorship Needs Assessment Group and the Cancer Patient Advisory Committee;
+- Subgroups relating to the National Cancer Strategy 2017-2026, including the National Cancer Survivorship Needs Assessment Group and Cancer Patient Advisory Committee

-We are a member of the CanCare4Living advisory panel which aims to establish high quality long term follow up care facilities for survivors of childhood cancer.
+- The CanCare4Living advisory panel which aims to establish high quality, long term follow up care facilities for survivors of childhood cancer

 By working in partnership with other child cancer organisations, we are better placed to promote our aims and objectives.
 Membership of such organisations brings with it the benefit of a wider knowledge base and insight to the many issues surrounding a childhood cancer diagnosis such as the need for psycho-social care for children and their families and the many long term physical health, psychological and social issues faced by survivors.